coolrazor007/sphinx_doc/capstone/project.rst

 * Type 'infra' for the label
 * Check the box for Use WebSocket
 * Click Save
-* Click on the 'builder' agent
+* Click on the 'infra' agent
 * You should see text similar to this: java -jar agent.jar -jnlpUrl http://localhost:8080/computer/builder/jenkins-agent.jnlp -secret 91af70f19b975b97eef81d42f624f1c44bl1d216b380905c9c27531d2259d823 -workDir "/home/ubuntu/agent/"
 * Copy the value for '-secret' to the clipboard
 * Open the terminal on the Ubuntu VM